ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter05.md

 <br />

-As a matter of fact, Fāng MèngChén’s spiritual power was not great, nor was his swordsmanship; however, his moves were quick.
+As a matter of fact, Fāng MèngChén’s spiritual power was not excellent, nor was his swordsmanship; however, his moves were quick.

-He knew that Wèi WúXiàn was running out of spiritual power and noted that Wèi WúXiàn was not in a hurry to put an end to this fight; he only spent as little as possible of his physical strength.
+He knew that Wèi WúXiàn was running out of spiritual power but wasn't in a hurry to put an end to the fight.
+So, he used his physical strength as little as possible.

 Fāng MèngChén also observed that Wèi WúXiàn was doing his best to protect the baby, so he began to direct his attacks towards Wèi WúXiàn’s chest, aiming at the little baby.

 Sadly, Wèi WúXiàn began to feel dizzy again, and, moreover, it was getting harder for him to handle his sword.
-Also, the more he used his spiritual power, the more the agonising pain in his abdomen increased.
+Also, the more he used his spiritual power, the worse his pain in his abdomen got.

 Furthermore, he could not get close to and attack Fāng MèngChén because he feared that he would put the little baby in danger of being harmed by Fāng MèngChén.

 Wèi WúXiàn knew that he could not hold on forever, so he decided to take a risk.
-He moved one step backwards, and his foot sank into the mud of the riverbed, and deceitfully, revealing a flaw.
+He moved one step backwards, and his foot sank into the mud of the riverbed, deceitfully revealing a flaw.

 As Fāng MèngChén charged once more, Wèi WúXiàn shielded the baby with the energy of his sword.